-- to establish the connection to the betaSENSE GmbH website quickly,
+- to establish the connection to the website of betaSENSE GmbH quickly,

 - to enable a user-friendly application of the website,

-- to recognise and guarantee the security and stability of the systems, and
+- to recognize and guarantee the security and stability of the systems and

 - to facilitate and improve the administration of the website.

-The processing is expressly not carried out for the purpose of gaining knowledge about the person of the visitor to the website.
+The processing is explicitly not carried out for the purpose of gaining knowledge about the person of the visitor of the website.

 2.2 Contact form

-Visitors can send messages to betaSENSE GmbH via an online contact form and the waiting list on the website.
+Visitors can send messages to betaSENSE GmbH via an online contact form on the website.
 In order to receive a reply, at least a valid e-mail address is required.
-All other information can be provided voluntarily by the person making the request.
-By sending the message via the contact form or the waiting list, the visitor consents to the processing of the transmitted personal data.
-The data is processed exclusively for the purpose of handling and answering enquiries via the contact form.
+All other information can be provided voluntarily by the inquiring person.
+By sending the message via the contact form, the visitor consents to the processing of the transmitted personal data.
+The data processing is carried out exclusively for the purpose of handling and answering inquiries via the contact form.
 This is done on the basis of the voluntarily given consent pursuant to Art.
-6 (1) sentence 1 a) DSGVO.
-The personal data collected for the use of the contact form are automatically deleted as soon as the enquiry has been dealt with and there are no reasons for further storage (e.g. if the visitor wishes to be added to the “waiting list”).
+6 para.
+1 sentence 1 letter a) DSGVO.
+The personal data collected for the use of the contact form will be automatically deleted as soon as the request is completed and there are no reasons for further storage (e.g. if the visitor wishes to be added to the “waiting list”).

-Personal data will be passed on to third parties if
+Personal data will be transferred to third parties if

 - the data subject has expressly consented to this in accordance with Art.
 6 Para.
 1 Sentence 1 Letter a) DSGVO,

-- the transfer is necessary for the assertion, exercise or defence of legal claims pursuant to Art.
+- the transfer is necessary for the assertion, exercise or defense of legal claims pursuant to Art.
 6 para.
-1 sentence 1 letter f) DSGVO and there is no reason to assume that the data subject has an overriding interest worthy of protection in the non-disclosure of his/her data,
+1 sentence 1 letter f) DSGVO and there is no reason to assume that the data subject has an overriding interest worthy of protection in the non-disclosure of his or her data,

-- the transfer of data is required by law pursuant to Art.
+- a legal obligation exists for the data transfer according to Art.
 6 para.
-1 sent.
-1 lit. c) DSGVO a legal obligation exists, and/or
+1 sentence 1 lit. c) DSGVO, and/or

-- this is necessary for the fulfilment of a contractual relationship with the data subject pursuant to Art.
+- this is necessary for the fulfillment of a contractual relationship with the data subject according to Art.
 6 para.
 1 sentence 1 letter b) DSGVO.